 STEP Demo replaces steam with supercritical CO2, producing power with smaller, more efficient power plants.

 Because this sCO2 cycle works with a much smaller turbine, utilizing this technology results in smaller power generation plants — reducing costs while at the same time increasing efficiency.
-The project is slated to be completed in September 2022.
+The project is slated to be completed in 2024.